vivek0240/gplayforAndroid/FAQ.md

  2. Manually wipe (format) your System partition
  3. Flash your ROM
  4. Flash GApps package
- 5. Flash any Addon Modules (optional)
- 6. Wipe the Dalvik & cache
+ 5. Wipe the Dalvik & cache
- 7. Reboot
+ 6. Reboot

 NOTE: YOU WILL LOSE ALL OF YOUR DATA AND APPLICATION SETTINGS using this method.
 Be sure to do a nandroid backup prior in case you want to restore later.